 Rude customers, be gone!
 These restaurants want nothing to do with you.
-It would seem that coffee lovers are crankier than the average customer because two coffee shops (that we know of) have developed a pricing model to encourage better manners when ordering.
+It would seem those coffee lovers are crankier than the average customer because two coffee shops (that we know of) have developed a pricing model to encourage better manners when ordering.

 The It’s-Relative Pricing Model

 Would you pay more for a dish at one location, when you know you can get the same dish at another location for cheaper?
 It’s a question that Sam Polk and David Foster, owners of Everytable, are finding out to answer to.
 So far, it’s yes.

 In 2013, Polk founded a nonprofit called Groceryships to educate parents from low-income areas on better eating habits and the importance of getting nutritious foods.
 Common feedback was that no healthy, cheap fast-food options were available, and so McDonald’s became the best alternative.